WHAT IS EDUCATIONAL THERAPY?

 Tutoring focuses on re-teaching academic subjects and helps with homework.
 A tutor can be the high school student next door or anyone who is proficient with the subject at hand.

 A teacher is responsible for educating a large group of students with varying learning abilities.
 Although he or she would like to individually work with students who may be having difficulties, time and resources usually do not enable the teacher to do so.

-MEET ANDREA CHERNIN - M.ED, ET/P
+MEET ANDREA CHERNIN - M.ED, ET

-Educational Therapist / Professional & Clinical Director
+Educational Therapist / Founder & Executive Director

 Welcome!
 My name is Andrea Chernin, and I am a Professional Educational Therapist and the Clinical Director of Illuminate Educational Therapy Group - a private practice located in both Santa Monica and in Calabasas, California.